Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The 2024 Naish Mad Dog is a high-performance surf SUP built for riders ready to push their limits on the waves.
-With a surfboard-inspired rocker, it enables sharp, powerful turns and impressive speed, making it perfect for aggressive maneuvers.
+The 2024 Naish Mad Dog is a high-performance surf SUP designed for riders eager to push their limits on the waves.
+Its surfboard-inspired rocker allows for sharp, powerful turns and exceptional speed, making it ideal for aggressive maneuvers.

-Its 4+1 fin configuration, two 4.75" FCS front fins and two 4.0" FCS rear fins, provides versatility across different conditions, allowing you to ride it as a quad, thruster, or single-fin setup.
+Featuring a 4+1 fin setup, two 4.75" FCS front fins and two 4.0" FCS rear fins—the Mad Dog can be configured as a quad, thruster, or single fin, offering adaptability across a variety of wave conditions.

-Constructed with a Sandwich Deck featuring bamboo in the stance area, the Mad Dog is both lightweight and durable.
-The grooved and embossed EVA deck pad ensures excellent grip and comfort, while the ledge handle makes carrying the board to and from the water effortless.
+Built with a Sandwich Deck incorporating bamboo in the stance area, the board is both lightweight and durable.
+The grooved, embossed EVA deck pad provides superior grip and comfort, while the ledge handle makes transport to and from the water effortless.

-Whether you’re looking to refine your technique or tackle more challenging waves, the Naish Mad Dog delivers the performance, responsiveness, and versatility to elevate your surfing experience.
+Whether your goal is refining your technique or tackling more challenging surf, the Naish Mad Dog delivers the speed, responsiveness, and versatility needed to elevate your SUP experience.

 Pros of this Board